Optimizing

 Crypto Banter

 Crypto Banter is one of the largest names in crypto education and trading, founded by Ran Neuner, former CNBC host and long-time market voice.
-Beyond its flagship YouTube channel, Banter operates multiple subscription-based trading communities, including Sniper Club, Whale Room, and Front Runners.
-Together, these groups reach thousands of active paying members and serve as the backbone of Banter’s premium revenue.
+Beyond its flagship YouTube channel, Crypto Banter operates multiple subscription-based trading communities, including Whale Room and Front Runners, serving thousands of active paying members and generating substantial revenue.
+With a powerful brand and proven market presence, they needed real marketing systems that matched the scale and speed of their ambition.

 INDUSTRY